CosmWasm/sylvia-book/src/basics/query.md

 ```

 We used the [`cw_serde`](https://docs.rs/cosmwasm-schema/1.3.1/cosmwasm_schema/attr.cw_serde.html)
 attribute macro here.
-It expands to multiple derives your types need to be proper used in the
+It expands into multiple derives required by your types in the blockchain environment.
-blockchain context like serialization or schema generation.

-Now that we have a response created, go to your `src/contract.rs` file and declare a new `query`.
+After creating a response, go to your `src/contract.rs` file and declare a new `query`.

 ```rust,noplayground
 use cosmwasm_std::{Response, StdResult};